mjspriggs/overview/glossary/glossary.md

 ### Managed Service Provider (MSP)
 {: #x6418711}

-An {{site.data.keyword.IBM_notm}} Business Partner that provides IT services on a contractual basis to maintain clients' computers, networks or software.
+An IBM Business Partner that provides IT services on a contractual basis to maintain clients' computers, networks or software.
 They manage services on-site at the clients' data center, remotely in the clients’ data center, or in a third-party data center.

 ### master key
 {: #x2908413}